 - Support a request for user plane reporting from a UE to an LCS Client or AF for a periodic or triggered 5GC-MT-LR.
 Subsequently, support the transfer of cumulative event reports from the target UE via control plane back to the H-GMLC and LCS Client or AF.
 Also support any request for assistance data received in a cumulative event report.

+- Determine UE location for a UE connecting to an MBSR based on location and velocity of the MBSR and the timing of the location estimations for the target UE and MBSR.

 ***** NEXT CHANGE *****

 5.1 LMF Discovery and Selection